-- Tickets will be checked with minimal contact and queues and observing safe social distancing.
+- Tickets will be checked with minimal contact and queues and by observing safe social distancing.

-- Payment terminals will be placed as far from cashiers as possible.
+- The payment terminals will be placed as far from cashiers as possible.

-- Opportunities for hand-sanitizing are at the entering or exiting doors, in the coatroom and near caterers.
+- Opportunities for hand-sanitizing are at the entry doors, in the coatroom, and near the caterers.

-- All public rooms and frequently used surfaces (including card payment terminals, cash registers, screens, keyboards and other apparatus used for ticket sales, plus toilet supplies) are being wet-cleaned every 2-4 hours.
+- All public rooms and frequently used surfaces (including card payment terminals, cash registers, screens, keyboards, and other apparatus used for ticket sales, and toilet supplies) are being wet-cleaned every 2-4 hours.

-- We will guarantee enough space between the audience and the performers to hinder the spread of any diseases.
+- There is enough space between the audience and the performers to hinder the spread of any diseases.

-- Technical units (such as sound and lighting equipment) in public areas are clearly labelled and cordoned off from the audience to minimise any risk of contagion.
+- Technical units (such as sound and lighting equipment) in public areas are clearly labeled and cordoned off from the audience to minimize any risk of contagion.

-- The theatre may implement measures stricter than those mentioned above if this helps to halt the spread of the virus.
+- By such prescription from the Ministry of Culture or the Health Board, the theatre may implement measures stricter than those mentioned above if this helps to halt the spread of the virus.

 Information regarding performances and public safety is being updated on an ongoing basis.